joeyrlee/Rippl/Feature Backlog.md

 Features:
 *****Client/UX:
+1)Persist logins so that on page refresh, you don't have to re-login every time (or ever, at least cookies are cleared or until logout is clicked)
 1)Seek out a way - if possible - to correctly capitalize the characters of twitter handles in user titles (instead of generically using the `capitalizer` function in StatsCard.jsx)
 2)Change `location` in search radio button to `topic by location` (we're currently also seeking an enterprise partnership with GNIP for realtime location data to utilize instead of or in addition to this)
 --conditionally render a second search bar labeled with "location" - separated by a colon or the words "in" (the first search bar will be still labeled "topic")